natashagresh/project-one-concentration/README.md

 # project-one-concentration
 I have decided to do the game concentration.
-My theme will be (...not sure yet).
+The theme is Taylor Swift's latest album-1989.

 **1.Overview and General Instructions:**
   *The game Concentration will involve 16 cards (laid out in a row of 4 x 4).
-There will overall be 8 different cards (as 8*2=16).
+There will overall be 8 different cards (as 8 * 2=16).
 You will have 12 tries to pick correctly and win.
 You will lose if it takes more than 12 times to pair the 16 cards together.

   *The board will have 16 cards set in a row 4 by 4 with a header <Concentration>.
 Next to the header on the top right side, there will be a "recorded tries" placement that will record the amount of tries you have had, out of 12. eg. "tries : 1/12".
 If you have reached 12 and still have not won, the game will need to be able to register that you have lost.